dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

     1. Log into the NNS dapp with a different new anchor (a private browser window or a different browser can be used to log into two different anchors at the same time).
     2. Make sure that you have at least 5 ICP in your main account; if not get more with the "Get ICP" menu entry.
     3. Go to the neurons tab and create a neuron.
 Give it 5 ICP and an 8 year dissolve delay.
     4. Make a note of your neuron ID.
 The rest of this guide will refer to it as `DEVELOPER_NEURON_ID`.
+The commands below assume you run `export DEVELOPER_NEURON_ID=<neuron id>` in your shell.
     5. Add one of the dfx identities as a hotkey to the neuron.
 This dfx identity will be referred to as `developer-identity`.
 To get the principal of this identity, run `dfx --identity developer-identity identity get-principal`.

 #### 3. Ask the SNS wasm modules canister to install an SNS.
 Make a call to the SNS wasm modules canister on the local NNS to request that an SNS is installed.
 Installing the SNS has some preconditions:

-1. The SNS configuration (created in the [previous step](./preparation.md)) has to be named `sns.yml`.
+1. The SNS configuration (created in the [previous step](./preparation.md)) has to be named `sns.yml` and has to be placed in your project's root directory.
 2. Your wallet has to be added to the whitelist of principals that are allowed to create SNSes.
 3. Your wallet contains enough cycles to create an SNS.